 Livestock grazing intensity, or utilization level (presented in percentages), affects how much of the vegetation foliage is removed.
-Burns District utilization protocol is currently classified as the following: no use (0-5 percent) slight (6-20 percent), light (21-40 percent), moderate (41-60 percent), heavy (61-80 percent), and severe (81-100 percent) (Landscape Appearance Protocol from Interagency Technical Reference 1734-3, revised 1999, p.
+Burns District utilization protocol is currently classified as the following: no use (0-5%) slight (6-20%), light (21-40%), moderate (41-60%), heavy (61-80%), and severe (81-100%) (Landscape Appearance Protocol from Interagency Technical Reference 1734-3, revised 1999, p.
 119).
 This protocol is based on appearance rather than a calculated height-weight relationship and can be a more conservative protocol for perennial bunchgrass communities because bunchgrass mass (weight) is considerably heavier at the ground level and decreases incrementally with height towards the seed stalks.
 Refer to the cited protocol for the narrative on visual cues associated with each utilization class.
-France et al. (2008) found with utilization up to 40 percent, perennial grass plants in the interspaces between sagebrush plants were utilized and grass plants beneath the drip line of sagebrush were not utilized.
-After 40 percent utilization, use increased on plants under the drip line of sagebrush but was less than expected as utilization increased into the heavy to extreme category.
-Visual obstruction observations decreased by 5 percent with utilization increasing from 40 to 75 percent in the interspaces.
-Spreading canopy sagebrush such as Wyoming big sagebrush, which GRSG would be more likely to nest under, with branches closer to the ground decreases livestock grazing of under canopy grasses.
-Timing of grazing, grazing system and utilization levels make a difference in rangeland production.
-Winter and spring grazing when native plants are dormant, allows livestock to remove dead material which if left ungrazed, may increase the probability that if fire occurs, plants would suffer mortality from increased heat from accumulated dead matter in the crown (Davies et al. 2018).
-By early spring grazing when invasive annual grasses are greening up before perennial bunchgrasses start growth, livestock would target greener annual grasses which helps reduce growth and seed production of invasive annuals and allows perennial bunchgrasses to access available soil moisture that annuals may have used during their earlier growth.
-Long-term moderate grazing (30-45 percent) has minimal effects to the structure of native bunchgrasses (Davies et al. 2018).
-Davies et al. (2016) also found that moderate pre-fire winter grazing reduced maximum temperatures and duration of elevated temperatures (heat loading) at the meristematic crown of perennial bunchgrasses during a fire due to decreased accumulated fuel load.
+Long-term moderate grazing (30-45%) has minimal effects to the structure of native bunchgrasses (Davies et al. 2018).